stacy89/Bamazon/README.md

 ## Getting Started
 Shows how you can purchase an item and ends the app after you confirm.

 ![Bamazon](demoClips/BamazonClip.gif)

-Shows user trying to purchase more then then is in stock and ask the user to start again then if confirm is "no" then closes app.
+Shows user trying to purchase more then then is in stock and ask the user to start again then if confirm is "no" then ends app.

 ![Bamazon](demoClips/BamazonClip2.gif)

 ### Installing